albar965/littlenavmap-manual/src/en/SEARCH.rst

 hidden on the map (menu ``View`` -> ``User Features``).
 The menu item is suffixed with the text ``hidden on map`` if this is the case.

-.. _set-as-flight-plan-departure-0:
+.. _set-as-flight-plan-departure-search:

 |Set as Flight Plan Departure| Set as Flight Plan Departure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. _set-as-flight-plan-destination-0:
+.. _set-as-flight-plan-destination-search:

 |Set as Flight Plan Destination| Set as Flight Plan Destination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. _set-as-flight-plan-alt-0:
+.. _set-as-flight-plan-alt-search:

-|Set as Flight Plan Alternate| Set as Flight Plan Alternate
+|Add as Flight Plan Alternate| Add as Flight Plan Alternate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. _add-position-to-flight-plan-0:
+.. _add-position-to-flight-plan-search:

-|Add Position to Flight Plan| Add Position to Flight Plan
+|Add to Flight Plan| Add to Flight Plan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. _append-position-to-flight-plan-0:
+.. _append-position-to-flight-plan-search:

-|Append Position to Flight Plan| Append Position to Flight Plan
+|Append to Flight Plan| Append to Flight Plan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Same as :ref:`map-context-menu`.